liqi-casia/DSDH-HashingCode/README.md

 # DSDH-HashingCode
-Created by Qi Li (Institute of Automation, Chinse Academy of Sciencesm, email:qli@nlpr.ia.ac.cn) This is a demo on the CIFAR-10 dataset with the DSDH implementaion.
+Created by Qi Li (Institute of Automation, Chinse Academy of Sciences, email:qi.li@ia.ac.cn) This is a demo on the CIFAR-10 dataset with the DSDH implementaion.
 Part of the code is forked from DPSH(https://cs.nju.edu.cn/lwj/).

 Stage 1: